marchchris/CardlyAI/README.md

 ## What is CardlyAI?

-CardlyAI uses a large language model to summarise and convert key concepts from input text, into concise and informative study flashcards, which are displayed with an interactive interface to help students study.
+CardlyAI uses a large language model to summarise and convert key concepts from input text, into concise and informative study flashcard to help students study.
+These generated flashcards can then be used in the study mode where the question is presented on one side of the card, and the answer can be revealed by flipping over the card.

 ## Key Features

 - **Instant AI Flashcard Generation** - Paste any text and get quality flashcards in seconds.
-- **Free Guest Access** - No account required to start creating flashcards
+- **Free Guest Access** - No account required to start creating flashcards.
-- **Personalized Study Decks** - Create an account to save and organize your flashcards.
-- **Customizable Experience** - Choose your deck colors and the number of cards you need.
 - **Interactive Study Mode** - Practice using your cards with the interactive study mode.
-- **Edit & Customize** - Fine-tune your flashcards for personalized learning.
+- Editable Decks - Cards in decks can be edited, added, or deleted.

 ## How to Use CardlyAI